Information about how Derwen College approaches teaching young people with special educational needs

 Much of the learning takes place within real work environments on campus and in the local community.
 Students will access a range of internal work placement opportunities within their chosen pathway area and the operational and commercial outlets in college.
 The Work Placement Team have well-established contacts with a wide range of external work placement providers in Oswestry and the surrounding area and work opportunities can be linked to the home area where appropriate.

-All pathway areas, including work placement venues have relevant specialist equipment and individualised learning resources to ensure maximum participation and independence for the students working there.
+All pathway areas, including work placement venues have relevant specialist equipment and individualised learning resources.
+This ensures maximum participation and independence for the students working in that area.

 Some examples include: